pydicom/pynetdicom/README.rst

   given in *dataset* and then copy those matching Instances to the AE with title *move_aet*

-See the SCU Examples and the Association documentation for more information.
+See the `SCU Examples<docs/scu_examples.rst>`_ and the Association documentation for more information.

 Supported SCP Services
 ~~~~~~~~~~~~~~~~~~~~~~